suesslin/luki.github.io/_posts/2018-04-05-function-composition-in-swift.markdown

 (multiplyThree ° addFour)(2) // Returns 18
 {% endhighlight %}

-The precedencegroup sole use is to make our following '°' infix operator left associative.
+The precedence group's sole use is to make our following '°' infix operator left associative.
 The signature of its ... function is very interesting, let's have a look at it.

 We have three generic types - T, U and V.